ggozad/mnemonic.js/README.md

 ```

-If you wanna see the random sequence, or the the 96-bit number in hexadecimal notation (useful if you need a uid that you can actually remember),
+You can also obtain the random sequence, or the the 96-bit number in hexadecimal notation (useful if you need a uid that you can actually remember),

 ```javascript